gdmgent-1819-wot/labo-4-research-smartmirror/README.md

 Download and install the latest *Node.js* version:
 - `curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -`
-- `sudo apt install -y nodejs` \
+- `sudo apt install -y nodejs`

 ### Server Only

-The smartmirror is automatically set to server only mode. \
+The smartmirror is automatically set to server only mode.
-1. Download the files and navigate to the folder in terminal
+1. Download the files and navigate to the root folder in terminal
 2. Install and run the app with: `npm install && node serveronly`

 ### Raspberry Pi

-1. Download the files and navigate to the folder in terminal
+1. Download the files and navigate to the root folder in terminal
 2. Navigate to config.js and change these lines:

 ```javascript